zeronode-project/zeronode/doc/build-osx.md

         make check

-4. (Optional) You can also install colxd to your path:
+4. (Optional) You can also install zernoded to your path:

         make install